jenineharris/academic-hive-2021/README.md

   <li> Unzip the downloaded zip file and save all the files in a single folder on your computer
 </ul>

-Second, watch and follow along with this video: https://youtu.be/iTY49RJUhXw
+Second, watch and follow along with this video: https://youtu.be/gSuZHoOenQ8

-If you would like to view the slides separately, they are available here: https://jenineharris.github.io/AHslides/
+If you would like to view the slides from the video separately, they are available here: https://jenineharris.github.io/AHslides/

 ### Step 4: Coding Part 2 - Create basic tables and figures in R

-Watch and follow along with this video: https://youtu.be/TADNOby3Eo4
+Watch and follow along with this video: https://youtu.be/z7Q0ean-Q4w

 If you would like to view the slides separately, they are available here: https://jenineharris.github.io/AHslides/viz.html